 Caroline Austin is a Professor of Molecular Biology at the Institute for Cell and Molecular Biosciences at Newcastle University Medical School.
 Caroline's research interests are focused on the structure and functions of DNA topoisomerases, and include the co-discovery of TOP2B.
-Caroline is also a Trustee of the Royal Society of Biology.
+Caroline is also a former Trustee of the Royal Society of Biology.

 Helen Page has worked for Teesside University since 2005, but previously worked at the Pirbright Institute, Surrey and at Doncaster College.
 Within the School of Health and Life Sciences (SHLS) at Teesside, Helen lectures in a range of biology disciplines as well as forensic biology and DNA analysis.
 Helen's research interests include the location and recovery of trace biological evidence from unusual items, recovery of fingerprints from devices and peer review and quality processes in forensic science.

 Ros Roberts started out on her academic career as a teacher educator and science education researcher in the 90s.
 Through spells on the Editorial Board of the Journal of Biological Education (JBE), more recently representing the JBE as a Diversity and Inclusion ambassador, and involvement with the Biology Education Researchers’ Group, Ros has a longstanding involvement with the RSB.